yawar1/Django-email-automation/README.md

 Working.
 -> admin creates record of user(name,email,city).
--> a signal is triggerd when the creating instance of model for user.
+-> a signal is triggerd when creating instance of model for user.
 -> triggered signal calls on to a fucntion (say read_db).
 -> read_db does the following.
 --->gets the current temperature at user's city via 'openweather' API.